parth5757/Django_Projects/Django_Pytest/README.md

 * A function that runs before/after each test function to which it is applied (runs before the Act action)
 * Used to feed data to the test, such as database connection URLs or input data

+* fixture are applied in arrange phase
+* fixtures are function
+* Run before/after each test function to which the fixture is applied

+why Pytest fixtures are used
+- Fixtures are used to feed data to the tests such as database connections, URLs to test and input data.

 ### Fixture Scopes

 * `function`: Run once per test